Giants Spring Training

 The Giants dugout is on the first base side.
 To make sure you're on the home side of the stadium, buy your tickets in any even numbered section.

 An aisle cuts through the middle of the grandstand.
-Lower, Line, and Outfield Box seats are below the aisle, while Upper Box, Reserved Grandstand and Bleachers are above it.
+Lower, Line, and Outfield Box seats are below the cross-aisle, while Upper Box, Reserved Grandstand and Bleachers are above it.

 Seats do not have cup holders.